-Ken Steif is the Program Director for the MUSA program and an Assistant Professor of Practice MUSA and City Planning programs.
-After receiving his PhD from Penn, he founded Urban Spatial, a consultancy at the intersection of data science and public policy.
+Ken Steif is the Program Director for the MUSA program and an Associate Professor of Practice MUSA and City Planning programs.
+After receiving his Ph.D from Penn, he founded Urban Spatial, a consultancy at the intersection of data science and public policy.